abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 Age: 454
 ```

-And now we can use a [tool like this one](https://latency.apex.sh) using our application.css asset URL to verify it loads quickly across the globe:
+And now we can use a [tool like this one](https://latency.apex.sh) using our application.css asset URL to verify it loads quickly (mostly) across the globe:

 <div style="display: flex; align-items: center; justify-content: center;">
   {% asset "deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide/image_12.png" alt="Chart of asset load latencies from various global locations" %}